-- B) The site is located near to existing and/or planned transit service, such that the principal functional building entrance of the facility is: - a) within a 1/4 mile walk distance of bus and/or streetcar stops, or - b) within a 1/2 mile walk distance of bus rapid transit stops, light or heavy rail stations, and/or ferry terminals, all of which are connected continuously by pedestrian pathways and routes accessible to bicycles. - Tier 1 High Performance (★): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is between 60 and 89% of the average of the equivalent metropolitan region value, AND/OR - B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips up to 100 per day and up to 60 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips up to 24 per day and up to 6 trips per day on weekends. - Tier 2 High Performance ($\star \star$): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is between 30 and 59% of the average of the equivalent metropolitan region value, AND/OR
+B) The site is located near to existing and/or planned transit service, such that the principal functional building entrance of the facility is:

+- a) within a 1/4 mile walk distance of bus and/or streetcar stops, or - b) within a 1/2 mile walk distance of bus rapid transit stops, light or heavy rail stations, and/or ferry terminals, all of which are connected continuously by pedestrian pathways and routes accessible to bicycles. - Tier 1 High Performance (★): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is between 60 and 89% of the average of the equivalent metropolitan region value, AND/OR - B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips up to 100 per day and up to 60 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips up to 24 per day and up to 6 trips per day on weekends. - Tier 2 High Performance (★★): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is between 30 and 59% of the average of the equivalent metropolitan region value, AND/OR - B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips between 101 and 245 per day and between 85 and 150 trips per day on weekends.

-- B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips between 101 and 245 per day and between 85 and 150 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips between 25 and 40 per day and between 7 and 10 trips per day on weekends. - Tier 3 High Performance ($\star \star \star$): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is 30% or less of the average of the equivalent metropolitan region value, AND/OR: B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips of more than 245 per day and more than 150 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips more than 40 per day and more than 10 trips per day on weekends.
+- For projects with commuter rail or ferry service only, weekday trips between 25 and 40 per day and between 7 and 10 trips per day on weekends. - Tier 3 High Performance ($\star \star \star$): - The site meets the Baseline requirements, AND: - A) The annual per capita VMT of the TAZ is 30% or less of the average of the equivalent metropolitan region value, AND/OR: B) The minimum daily service at the transit stops identified in the Baseline requirement meet the following thresholds (weekend service must include Saturday and Sunday): - For facilities near to multiple transit types, weekday trips of more than 245 per day and more than 150 trips per day on weekends. - For projects with commuter rail or ferry service only, weekday trips more than 40 per day and more than 10 trips per day on weekends.

-2.2.1.3 Site Supports Neighborhood Connectivity, Walkability, and Bikeability of this standard: Executive Orders 12072, 13006, and 13514; and the Implementing Instructions for Sustainable Federal Locations (Council on Environmental Quality, September 2011), AND
+2.2.1.3 Site Supports Neighborhood Connectivity, Walkability, and Bikeability

+- Baseline: - The site selection process addressed relevant policy directives as of publication of this standard: Executive Orders 12072, 13006, and 13693; and the Implementing Instructions for Sustainable Federal Locations (Council on Environmental Quality, September 2011), AND - The principal functional entry on the front façade faces a public space, such as a street, square, park, or plaza, but not a parking lot, and is connected to sidewalks or equivalent provisions for walking, AND